sandeepmady21/serendipity/README.md

-# Serendipity-web: A simple supermemo demo
+# Serendipity-web: Absolute spagheti supermemo demo

 ### How to run:
     1. Make sure you have ollama installed and running